Banner

 This event is over

-This event will take place in-person at Room 208N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7
+This event took place in-person at Room 208N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7

-The presentation will summarize the arguments of The Shifting Ground of Globalization: Labor and Mineral Extraction at Vale S.A.
+The presentation summarized the arguments of The Shifting Ground of Globalization: Labor and Mineral Extraction at Vale S.A.
 (Haymarket, 2024).
 It describes the transformation of the Brazilian mining company Vale, global leader in iron ore and nickel production and formerly state-owned, into a Transnational Corporation (TNC).
 It analyzes the effects of this process on the company's workers and unions, in Brazil and abroad, through ethnographic research in two of the countries where Vale has mining operations (Brazil and Canada), in places as different as Carajás, in the heart of the Amazon forest, and Sudbury, in northern Ontario.

 The book also describes the company's union and labor relations strategy, which seeks the weakening and isolation of its unions in Brazil, and especially the restructuring of Vale's operations in Canada after the acquisition of Inco in 2006, which led to the longest strike in the North American country's private sector in 30 years (between 2009 and 2010) against the powerful and multinational union United Steelworkers (USW).
 Former USW international president Leo Gerard engaged personally in the strike against Vale, since he has deep roots in Sudbury and in Inco mines, where he got his first job and his father was a union leader in the past.